laurilehmijoki/learn-reactive-programming-with-bacon.js/combinators.md

 fundamental combinators.
 Once you understand them, you can rather easily understand all the other combinators that you encounter.

+### Exercise: the `map` combinator

+Create a stream that sequentially emits the numbers 1, 2 and 3.
+Then transform that stream with the `map` combinator such that the resulting stream will emit the values 1, 8 and 27.

 ## A note on side effects in combinators

 You should **not** run any side effects in combinators.
 Use `onValue` or